markokole/docker-on-wins-hashistack/README.md

-# Docker on Windows 10
+# Docker on Windows 10 for work with Hashistack and AWS

 This docker container is used for provisioning clusters in AWS using terraform and ansible.
 It uses repository `git@github.com:markokole/aws-consul-terraform.git` for provisioning HDP clusters in AWS.